junwatu/speech-dubbing-griddb/blog/README.md

 ## How to Run the App

-This app is tested on ARM Machines such as Apple MacBook M1 or M2 and to run the project you need the [Docker](https://www.docker.com/products/docker-desktop/) installed.
+This app is tested on ARM machines such as Apple MacBook M1 or M2.
+While it is optimized for ARM architecture, it can also run on non-ARM machines with minor modifications, such as using a different GridDB Docker image for x86 systems.

+To run the project you need the [Docker](https://www.docker.com/products/docker-desktop/) installed.

 ### 1.`.env` Setup